philippklodt/velocity/README.md

 $el.velocity({translateY: 100, rotateZ: 30});
 ```

-Note: The TFFs of the transformSequence are initialized to their *identityValue*, that is 1 for the scale-transforms and 0 for all others.
+Note: The TFFs of the transform sequence are initialized to their *identity value*, that is 1 for the scale-transforms and 0 for all others.

 ### Append additional TFFs, some of which multiple times.
 Now let's say later on you want to tilt the object and move it further towards its front, leading to the final state of Example 2.

-Pass the additional effects as an option to `transformSequence()` and pass `'append'` as an additional parameter.
+Pass only the additional effects as an option to `transformSequence()` and pass `'append'` as an additional parameter.
 This will append the sequence to the existing transformString, leaving the previous TFFs intact.

-As there are now two TFFs of type `translateY` you have to refer to each single TFF by its (zero-based) index in the transformSequence like so:
+As there are now two TFFs of type `translateY` you have to refer to each single TFF by its (zero-based) index in the transform sequence like so:

 *(Snippet 2)*
 ```javascript